caiovini/Animation-assembly/README.md

 # Animation-assembly
-Small code in assembly calculating the animation of small squares
+Small code in assembly and c calculating the animation of small squares

 ## Demo